 For IABTC3 used in receiver tests, outermost DL and UL carriers for each sub-block need to be generated by the test equipment; other supported carriers are optional to be generated.

+For IABTC3 used in receiver tests for IAB node capable of simultaneous operation, outermost DL and UL carriers for each sub-block need to be generated by the test equipment, IAB-MT carriers are generated in one sub-block and IAB-DU carriers are generated in another sub-block; other supported carriers are optional to be generated.

 < start of changes #4>